gtsiros/RPNET/readme.md

+Don't expect this to work.
+It's nothing more than a proof-of-concept thing.

 # REALLY QUICK DEMO

 Open the solution in visual studio and run it.
 Follow the instruction in the lower textbox.
 This is just a demo of the syntax.
 For more details try the wiki
 If the program complains, you might need to adjust the location of gacutil.exe in RpNetLib.vb

 # RPNET
 rpn system based around .net